EDUCBA

 #4 – Change the Misspelled Word

-If we want to change the word with the suggestions offered by excel, then we just need to select the correct word and select the option of “Change”.
+If we want to change the word with the suggestions offered by Excel, we need to select the correct word and the option of “Change”.

 Spelling check in excel - Change the Misspelled Word